tapsi-delivery/api-doc/authorization/api-secret-key/README.md

 ## API Secret Key Generation Process

-When clients contact us to integrate with our APIs, we generate an API Secret Key for them and send it to them.
+When users contact us to integrate with our APIs, we generate an API Secret Key for them and send it to them.
 The API Secret Key has the following features:

 ### 1. API Secret Key Scopes
 The API Secret Key can have a custom scope.
-This feature is useful when the client wants to limit the access of their API Secret Key to a specific set of features.
+This feature is useful when the user wants to limit the access of their API Secret Key to a specific set of features.
-So when the client wants to limit the access of their API Secret Key to a specific set of APIs, they can clarify the scope of their API Secret Key when contacting us.
+So when the user wants to limit the access of their API Secret Key to a specific set of APIs, they can clarify the scope of their API Secret Key when contacting us.

 Currently, the available Scopes are defined [here](/apis/README.md#overview).

 ### 2. Expiration Feature
 The API Secret Key can have a custom expiry date, but the default expiry duration is 1 year.
-This feature is useful when the client wants to limit the validity of their API Secret Key.
+This feature is useful when the user wants to limit the validity of their API Secret Key.

 ### 3. API Secret Key Note
 The API Secret Key can have a custom note.
-This feature is useful when the client wants to add a note to their API Secret Key in order to ease the process of managing their API Secret Key.
+This feature is useful when the user wants to add a note to their API Secret Key in order to ease the process of managing their API Secret Key.
-We recommend to set the note of the API Secret Key to the name of the client.
+We recommend to set the note of the API Secret Key related to the user's usage.

 ## Using the API Secret Key

-Note that the `x-encoded-user-id` field is the client userId encoded with Base64.
+Note that the `x-encoded-user-id` field is the User ID encoded with Base64.
-For example if the client userId is **123**, the encoded userId will be `MTIz`.
+For example if the userId is **123**, the encoded userId will be `MTIz`.

 Here is a sample cURL request to use [Available Dates API](/apis/time/README.md) using API Secret Key: